Fora’s Take

-Iceland, the land of fire and ice, is on almost every travelers bucket list.
+Iceland, the land of fire and ice, is on almost every traveler's bucket list.
 However, planning a trip to Iceland can be a daunting and time-consuming process.
-It was a dream come true to travel to South Iceland, working with the South Iceland Tourism Board to curate the ultimate 7-night winter experience.
-Iceland has been one of my favorite destinations and this itinerary will not leave you disappointed.
+It is often a dream come true to travel to South Iceland for many people.
+Here is the ultimate 7-night winter experience.
+Iceland is one of our favorite destinations and this itinerary will not leave you disappointed.

 The Fora Difference